-Chapter will be observed.

-- 2. That the character of the area shall be maintained. - 3.
+- C. The City Council may waive this location provision if the following findings are made: - 1.
+That the proposed use will not be contrary to the public interest or injurious to nearby properties and that the spirit and intent of this Chapter will be observed. - 2.
+That the character of the area shall be maintained. - 3.
 That all applicable regulations of this Chapter will be observed. - 4.
-That no adult retail store, adult motion picture theater or cabaret is located within two thousand (2,000') feet (610 meters) of the proposed location. - (d) Anything herein to the contrary notwithstanding, the City Council shall not consider the waiver of the locational requirements as hereinabove set forth until a petition shall have been filed with the City Clerk and verified as to sufficiency.
-Such petition shall indicate approval of the proposed regulated use by fifty-one (51%) percent or more of the persons owning property within a radius of one thousand (1,000') feet (305 meters) of the location of the proposed use as measured from the lot line.
-The petitioner, or his agent, shall attempt to contact all eligible property owners within this radius and must maintain a list of all addresses at which no contact was made. - (e) The petition hereinabove required shall contain an affidavit signed by the party circulating such petition attesting to the fact that the petition was circulated by him and that the circulator personally witnessed the signatures on the petition and that the same were affixed to the petition by the person whose name appeared thereon and that the circulator verily believes that the signers of such petition are persons owning property within one thousand (1,000') feet (305 meters) of the premises mentioned in said petition.
-Such petition shall also comply with such other rules and regulations as may be promulgated by the City Council.
+That no sexually oriented or adult business shall be located within 1,500 feet of any Pawn Shop, Alternative Financial Institution, Medical Marijuana facility or other Sexually Oriented Business. - D. Anything herein to the contrary notwithstanding the City Council shall not consider the waiver of the locational requirements as hereinabove set forth until a petition shall have been filed with the City Clerk and verified as to sufficiency.
+Such petition shall indicate approval of the proposed regulated use by fifty-one (51%) percent or more of the persons owing property within a radius of one thousand (1000') feet of the location of the proposed use as measured from the lot line.
+The petitioner, or his agent, shall attempt to contact all eligible property owners within this radius and must maintain a list of all addresses at which no contact was made. - E. The petition hereinabove required shall contain an affidavit signed by the party circulating such petition attesting to the fact that the petition was circulated by him/her and that the circulator personally witnessed the signatures on the petition and that the same were affixed to the petition by the person whose name appeared thereon and that the circulator verily believes that the signers of such petition are persons owning property within one thousand (1,000') feet of the premises mentioned in said petition.
+Such petition shall also comply with such other rules and regulations as may be promulgated by the City Council. - 5.
+Parking.